The Language we use Matters

 DIP in and out with Lucy Episodes

-Most people think they are doing the best they can in all sorts of situations and circumstances.
+Many of us think we are doing the best we can in all sorts of situations and circumstances.
 Life throws us challenges, sometimes, more often than we care to admit.

-But are we, as a society doing the best we can to support victims and survivors of domestic abuse?
+Are we, as a society doing the best we can to support others?

-Domestic abuse effects ALL of us.
+Domestic abuse affects ALL of us.
 Whether we like it or not.

 You can be impacted directly or indirectly and at some point in your life you will know someone, a family member, friend, neighbour, work colleague or maybe you yourself have been impacted by domestic abuse and don’t realise it.